terhechte/appventure/guides/keypaths/types/writablekeypath.md

 # WritableKeyPath<Root, Value>

-In the example above, our type was a `WritableKeyPath`.
+In [the earlier example](javascript:prev()), our type was a `WritableKeyPath`.
 WritableKeyPaths are, as the name implies, keypaths that allow you to write information.
 They're formed for `var` properties on `var` instances.

 ``` Swift
 struct MutableUser {